cam-barts/linkchecker-action/Readme.md

 ## Known Issues
  - 404's on workflows (see above example)
- - No way to exclude links
+ - No way to exclude links from output
  - No way to change verbosity
- - Only prints the output, doesn't do anything further
+ - Only prints the output, doesn't do anything further (such as open an issue)
  - Not exactly beautiful

 ## PULL REQUESTS WELCOME